steno-aarhus/research/onboarding/it-basics/index.md

 6. To book rooms for meetings, you can simply use [Pronestor in the browser](http://lokaler.rm.dk/), rather than the Citrix link.

-With this local setup, you can completely avoid using Citrix and get a much more stable, fast and flexible workstation, similar to those provided to AU employees (for example, you can use Outlook Desktop for email and calendar).
+With this local setup, you can completely avoid using Citrix and get a much more stable, fast and flexible workstation, similar to those provided to AU employees.
+Therefore, the next section is less relevant for users on a local setup.

- To-do:

- - How to set up a Regional MacBook

 **General tips for Citrix and the regional IT infrastructure**